 If you are struggling with paying your credit card bills or medical debts, the agency can offer you options.
 Learn about debt management plans in Fresno CA, free ways to consolidate your debt, and reduce your interest rates.
 You can meet one on one with a counselor to explore solutions.
 More on credit card debt assistance programs.

 The firm also provides mortgage and foreclosure counseling.
 A mortgage counselor will work with the homeowner to see if it is possible to save their home.
 All options will be reviewed, including both federal government mortgage programs and California foreclosure prevention programs.

 Children up to the age of five can apply to the Head Start program and receive access to a number of free social service programs.
-The components of the program can vary widely, but in general they can provide educational experience, dental and medical care, and pre-kinder garden programs and resources.
+The components of the program can vary widely, but in general they can provide educational experience, free dental and medical care, and pre-kinder garden programs and resources.

 Every year the non-profit organizations that run Head Start across Fresno County California help hundreds of children and their families with these and other needs.
 Click here for more information on the Head Start and early Head Start program in Fresno California.